Law-AI/summarization/supervised/pointer-generator/README.md

 This repository contains the modified code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
 For an intuitive overview of the paper, read the [blog post](http://www.abigailsee.com/2017/04/16/taming-rnns-for-better-summarization.html).

-## Looking for test set output?
-The test set output of the models described in the paper can be found [here](https://drive.google.com/file/d/0B7pQmm-OfDv7MEtMVU5sOHc5LTg/view?usp=sharing).

-(The only difference between these two is the naming of some of the variables in the checkpoint.
-Tensorflow 1.0 uses `lstm_cell/biases` and `lstm_cell/weights` whereas Tensorflow 1.2.1 uses `lstm_cell/bias` and `lstm_cell/kernel`).

 ## About this code
 This code is based on the [TextSum code](https://github.com/tensorflow/models/tree/master/textsum) from Google Brain.